Indus Valley Civilization, Map, Sites, Features, Town Planning

 • The roadways were large and straight, cutting each other at right angles.

-• Burnt bricks were extensively used to make houses and other structures.
+• Houses: Houses were of different types, small and large.
+Burnt bricks were extensively used to make houses and other structures.
+Houses were also provided with wells and bathrooms.

-• Other important structures: The Great Bath and Pillared Hall at Mohenjo-Daro, the dockyard at Lothal, and the granary at Harappa.
+• Other Important Structures: The Great Bath and Pillared Hall at Mohenjo-Daro, the dockyard at Lothal, and the granary at Harappa.

 Social Life

-• Merchants appear to have formed the upper class as trading was the primary activity.
+• Social classes: The different types of houses indicate different social classes.
+Merchants appear to have formed the upper class, as trading was the primary activity.
+The artisans and farmers might be the common people.

 • Dress: The discovery of many spindles suggests the use of cotton and woollen fabrics.

 • Ornaments: A large number of ornaments like necklaces, armlets, finger-rings, bangles, etc., have been found from these sites.
+These were made of gold, silver, ivory, and precious stones.

-• Recreation and amusements: The people of Harappa appear to have enjoyed dance and music.
+• Recreation and Amusements: The people of Harappa appear to have enjoyed dance and music.
+They were also familiar with indoor activities such as dice.

 Economic Conditions